HaukeBartsch/unbids/README.md

 ...
 ```

-Each of the sub-directories contains a series of DICOM files.
+Each of the sub-directories contains an individual series of DICOM files with the SeriesNumber 1, 2, 3, and 4 and a term derived from the NIfTI filename (adc/Apparent Diffusion Coefficient, dwi/Diffusion weighted images, FLAIR, msk/mask).

 The 'mapping.csv' contains DICOM identifiers (generated randomly):